-- Less sensitive then condenser microphones, not suitable for multi person podcasting
+- Less sensitive than condenser microphones, not suitable for multi-person podcasting

 - Requires an additional audio interface/amplifier for best results

-- Voice recording at home where ambient noise is present (Condenser mics are most suitable at recording studios or very quiet places due to their high sensitivity and omnidirectional pattern)
+- Voice recording at home where ambient noise is present (Condenser mics are most suitable for recording studios or very quiet places due to their high sensitivity and omnidirectional pattern)

 What is a Condenser microphone?

-So, what is the basic working principle of a condenser microphone, lets dive in:
+So, what is the basic working principle of a condenser microphone, let us dive in:

 - In condenser microphones, there are two plates, namely front and back plate which are electrically charged

 - The front plate is made of a very thin material and works as a diaphragm and along with back plate it forms a capacitor